nboldhq/docs/drafts/connectedapps/salesforce-sales-cloud.md

 Once your Salesforce Sales Cloud connection is authorized, you can configure your business rules for each available object type.

 ## Configure Entities Business Rules
 Each entity has its own available actions and schema.
-We tried hard to make it self-explanatory but if you have any doubt or question, lease refer to our [Help Center](https://docs.nbold.co)
+We tried hard to make it self-explanatory but if you have any doubt or question, lease refer to our [Documentation](https://docs.nbold.co) website.